sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1000 - nlp-table.md

 ---
 Extracts a table based on your natural-language description of the data you want to extract.
 This method can extract tables that span multiple pages.

-For tips on authoring this method in Sensible Instruct, see [NLP Table tips](doc:table-tips).
+For tips on authoring this method in the visual editor, see [NLP Table tips](doc:table-tips).

 **Advantages**